Google Analytics tags

 • Keep a printed-out copy of the 993 fob programming instructions including your immobilizer code in your owner's manual in the frunk.
 This, in a pinch, will allow you to start your car even if no electronic fob is available.
 This does not supersede keeping a working spare fob in your frunk as well.
 Fumbling through an unfamiliar procedure for the first time in some parking lot can be a real challenge potentially drawing the interest of a local police cruiser.
 Also, the programming process can be problematic for some to complete due to problems with electrical noise internal to the ignition switch or other reasons and you don't want to find out you can't start your car due to a faulty fob while away from home.

-The Specialized ECU Repair fob uses a modern button battery vs the older OE canister battery /contact arrangement that has proven to be not perfectly reliable.
-I have been carrying around and using the above aftermarket fob as a daily user for several months now where it is exposed to moisture and lint in my jeans pocket and has proven to be 100% reliable to this point.
+The Specialized ECU Repair and the EZ IMMO BLOCK fobs use a modern button battery, whereas the OE fob's canister battery /contact arrangement has proven to not be perfectly reliable.
+I have been carrying around and using the above aftermarket fobs as daily users for several months now where they are exposed to moisture and lint in my jeans pocket and have proven to be 100% reliable to this point.

 • This is sort of an odd item, get rid of the one anti-theft wheel nut on each of your wheels.
 Replace all four of them with a fresh standard nut purchased online or from the dealer.
 The original keyed security nut is prone to stripping and failing.
 When this happens you can get stranded at the side of the road with a flat tire that you are unable to change.
 Besides few, if any of our car's wheels are stolen these days as the 993/964 have been around long enough that used wheels are cheap and plentiful to buy on eBay vs stealing them off of your car.
 Also if a professional thief wanted your wheels any wheel security nuts are just a minor nuisance.